 Where we could go next is to fuse different data sources together (batched, historical, clinical trial, wearable readouts, etc.) and tie those streams with patients’ physiological vital signs, electrocardiogram (ECG), heart rate monitors, and respiratory devices.
 As these devices become more interconnected and the critical data sounds the appropriate alarms as needed, the future could be a healthier place.

 The future for real-time data analytics is positive, but with caveats.
 New business models will have to be developed.
 A deeper responsibility for data quality and governance arises.
 Organizations will need to create “human guard rails” to prevent real-time mistakes from occurring as these new systems emerge.

 Technology analyst firm Forrester estimates that IT departments could save as much as 37 percent on their operational costs if they used real-time data analytics prudently.

 The real goal for ASUG members to think about is how they will now generate a culture based around what we might call “decision management.”
 Not data management or business process management.
 (I’ll assume you already have those functions in place.)
 We’re talking about decision management, where we now look closely at the way real-time analytics could change the course of live businesses every day.
 Real-time information paves the path away from reactive and toward proactive decision-making.

-If you’re looking to learn how your peers are doing more with business intelligence and analytics, you should join us at the BI+Analytics Conference in Atlanta, Georgia, March 9–11.
-Early-bird registration is available through Jan.
-31, and ASUG members receive $200 off registration.
+If you’re looking to learn how your peers are doing more with business intelligence and analytics, read more in our Insights.